-Figure 4: Dispensaries, Lottery Addresses, and Surrounding Neighborhoods one mile of a dispensary tend to be less expensive, older, and slightly smaller, while the neighborhoods tend to be slightly younger, slightly more diverse, and less wealthy.
+Figure 3: Dispensaries, Lottery Addresses, and Surrounding Neighborhoods lottery applications.19 Table 1 provides the overall summary statistics of the data.
+Properties within one mile of a dispensary tend to be less expensive, older, and slightly smaller, while the neighborhoods tend to be slightly younger, slightly more diverse, and less wealthy.
 This pattern also repeats itself when comparing areas around "winning" addresses versus "losing" addresses.
 This could be suggestive of selection of stores into neighborhoods.
 We discuss our strategies to identify causal effects in spite of selection in Section 4.